The Grooming Manual

 For one, zinc oxide is widely considered to be the safest and most effective sunscreen ingredient out there -- it’s one of only two sunscreens approved by the FDA.
 What’s more, it doesn’t enter your blood stream or cause any unintended effects on the body.

-For the best level of sun protection, choose a zinc oxide formula that also offers:
+For the best level of sun protection, choose a zinc oxide formula that also offers these advantages.

-- SPF 30 or Greater - SPF 30 can protect against 97% of the sun’s UVB rays, and this high level of protection is why the American Academy of Dermatology recommends an SPF of at least 30 for daily wear, particularly if you’re going to spend a significant amount of time outdoors.
+SPF 30 can protect against 97% of the sun’s UVB rays, and this high level of protection is why the American Academy of Dermatology recommends an SPF of at least 30 if you’re going to spend a significant amount of time outdoors.

 Other Great-For-Your-Skin Ingredients